pranav-iitr/traffic-violation-detection-system/README.md

-# Inter IIT Tech Meet 10.0 Engineering Conclave , Recived a Gold Medal for the same
+# Inter IIT Tech Meet 12.0 Engineering Conclave

 ## Problem Statement

-#### To create a deep-learning based system to detect and store information of traffic violators in a database hosted on a website to collect proof and number plates of the criminals simultaneously.
+#### To create a deep-learning-based system to detect and store information on traffic violators in a database hosted on a website to collect proof and number plates of the criminals simultaneously.

 ## Mentors